asar1/iOS-Developer-Portfolio/README.md

 ## My Role

-In the development of Paranu, I played a key role as a React Native developer, utilizing technologies such as React Native, Maps, Rest APIs, and implementing the Atomic Pattern for an optimal user experience.
+In the development of Paranu, I played a key role as a React Native developer, by implementing the Atomic Pattern for an optimal user experience.

 #### TECNOLGES: